alissa-huskey/python-class/docs/lessons/statements.md

 Compound Statements
 -------------------

-A {term}`compound statement` is a a number of statements grouped together as a single unit.
+A {term}`compound statement` is a number of statements grouped together as a single unit.
 If a simple statement like a sentence, a compound statement is more like a paragraph.